jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 (Since this is the confidence interval is the odds ratio, we reject if $$1$$ is not in the interval).

 # Ordinal Categories
-In some cases, our tables may contain ordinal categories.
+In some cases, the tables may contain ordinal categories.
 If this is the case, we would want to know if there exists a linear trend or correlation among the levels of the characteristics.

 The Mantel-Haenszel statistic ($$M^2$$) applies to both Pearson and Spearman correlation.